 Mallory Micetich is a home care expert at Angi, with particular expertise in small home living and consumer protection.
 While currently renting in Denver, CO, she has been a homeowner, investor, landlord, and renter over the last decade.
 She is committed to minimizing her environmental footprint and to small home living, having lived in only properties of 1,000 square feet or less.

-How long will a fridge stay cold without power for?
+How long will a fridge stay cold without power?

 Luckily, a fridge losing power doesn't mean you should immediately panic.
-Your fridge has likely been at a lower temperature consistently, so it should take a while before it starts to warm up to a dangerous degree.
+Your fridge has likely been consistently at a lower temperature, so it should take a while before it starts to warm up to a dangerous degree.

-Mallory Micetich, Home Expert at Angi, says, "When your power goes out, you’ll generally have four to six hours before food in your fridge could become unsafe to eat.
-Frozen food lasts a little longer, usually staying safe for up to 48 hours.
+Mallory Micetich, Home Expert at Angi, says, "When your power goes out, you’ll generally have four to six hours before food in your fridge could become unsafe.
+Frozen food lasts longer, usually staying safe for up to 48 hours.

-If you’re in hot weather, food will spoil quicker, while in colder temperatures, your food might stay safer for longer."
+In hot weather, food will spoil quicker, while in colder temperatures, it might stay safe for longer."

 How to tell when food has gone bad

-One of the challenges of a fridge losing power isn't just fixing it but establishing whether food can be salvaged or not.
-You'll want to minimize food waste by trying to hold onto as much as possible - especially non-meat produce that won't spoil as quickly.
-Depending on how quickly you catch the power outage, some foods will be lost.
+One of the challenges of a fridge losing power isn't just fixing it but establishing whether food can be salvaged.
+You'll want to minimize food waste by trying to hold onto as much as possible—especially non-meat produce that won't spoil as quickly.
+Some foods will be lost depending on how quickly you catch the power outage.
 So, how can you tell when food has gone bad?

 The CDC (Centers for Disease Control and Prevention) states that you should "throw out perishable food in your refrigerator (meat, fish, cut fruits and vegetables, eggs, milk, and leftovers) after 4 hours without power."